The NHS pledges to provide services at a time that is convenient for you.

 - Teams of healthcare professionals working in primary care centres, A&E departments, MIUs or NHS walk-in centres

-- Healthcare professionals (other than doctors) making home visits, following a detailed clinical assessment
+- Healthcare professionals (other than GPs) making home visits, following a detailed clinical assessment

-- ambulance services moving patients to places where they can be seen by a doctor or nurse, to reduce the need for home visits
+- ambulance services moving patients to places where they can be seen by a GP or nurse, to reduce the need for home visits